-General rules
+General Rules

-- A Skawahlook certificate of possession in respect of a parcel of land may only be granted to a member. - Council may only grant a Skawahlook certificate of possession on portions of the land which do not hold any other registered interest.
+- A Skawahlook certificate of possession in respect of a parcel of land may only be granted to a member. - Council may only grant a Skawahlook certificate of possession on land which does not hold any other registered interest.